 Join the movement to protect cats

-Feral cats should not be handled when conscious and therefore require special care when recovering from spay or neuter surgery and the affects of anesthesia.
+Community cats should not be handled when conscious and therefore require special care when recovering from spay or neuter surgery and the effects of anesthesia.

-Refer caregivers to the “post surgery” section of our How to Conduct Trap-Neuter-Return guide for their instructions after the cats leave your care.
+Refer caregivers to the “post-surgery” section of our How to Conduct Trap-Neuter-Return guide for instructions after the cats leave your care.

 While still in your care: